exoticorn/microw8/README.md

 Options:

--t, --timeout FRAMES    : Sets the timeout in frames (1/60s) -w, --watch             : Reloads the given file every time it changes on disk.
+-b, --browser           : Run in browser instead of using native runtime -t, --timeout FRAMES    : Sets the timeout in frames (1/60s) -w, --watch             : Reloads the given file every time it changes on disk.
 -p, --pack              : Pack the file into an .uw8 cart before running it and print the resulting size.